Exclusive: Queen Mother, Anne and Andrew actors share secrets from the setMar 28 | 2 min read

 What is The Bastard Son & The Devil Himself release date?

-The Bastard Son & The Devil Himself is released on Friday, 28 October on Netflix.
+The Bastard Son & The Devil Himself is available now on Netflix.

 The Bastard Son & The Devil Himself cast